LiveGTech/Adapt-UI/docs/en/astronaut-getting-started.md

 astronaut.unpack();
 ```

-Ensure that the reference to `astronaut/astronaut.js` is the correct path.
+Ensure that the references to `/path/to/src/adaptui.css` and `astronaut/astronaut.js` are the correct path.

+Everything that we're going to do in this guide will be within `script.js`, all in JavaScript.
+The HTML file is a page that does simple setup tasks such as loading the script and Adapt UI styling.

-`astronaut.unpack();` is the only other line in this template code aside from the `import` line.
+`astronaut.unpack();` is the only other line in the script template code aside from the `import` line.
 Its purpose is to unpack components into the global space — this saves you from having to write, for example, `astronaut.components.Paragraph` instead of just `Paragraph`.

 ## Saying hello
 Below `astronaut.unpack();`, add the following lines: